Shashikant86/London-Agentic-AI/README.md

-# London Agentic AI Meetup : Source Code
+# London Agentic AI: Demos

 Welcome to the official source code repository for the [London Agentic AI Meetup](https://www.meetup.com/london-agentic-ai/)!
 This repository hosts all the code, demos, and projects shared during our meetup sessions.